csmcolo/Enphase-Envoy-JWT-Tools/README.md

 I referenced https://enphase.com/download/iq-gateway-access-using-local-apis-or-local-ui-token-based-authentication-tech-brief for the basic steps in requesting a JWT and the API endpoints that are available.
 That link is current as of June 2024.
 If you only plan on getting one JWT a year, you are likely better off following the browser based method in that link rather than using the scripts here.

+The generate_envoy_token.sh and jwt_decoder.sh scripts require jq to be installed.
+For Ubuntu its sudo apt install jq.
+For other flavors, try your installation tool or refer to https://jqlang.github.io/jq/ for further details.

 ## Scripts:

 ### generate_envoy_token.sh